wasamasa/cssfuscator/README.rst

     name of the CSS file), "only" (generate only a CSS file).
 The ``--output`` option specifies the respective file names.

+``--animate``
+    Attempt converting an animated GIF into a CSS animation.

 ``-h, --help``
     Display the abbreviated usage.